nss-day-cohort-60/rare-python-server-tyrannical-tators/readme.md

 Instead of searching Google you can now go to this site to read opinions(totally not like Twitter or Facebook).

 ## Demo Video
+Demo of the FINAL app, after the server was rebuilt using the Django REST framework:

 [![Watch the demo video](https://res.cloudinary.com/dry2hcdx9/image/upload/v1677792867/Screen_Shot_2023-03-02_at_3.30.58_PM_s4i04j.png)](https://drive.google.com/file/d/1j4MhPk-8XAOcEW-BVWEF81ohGrAFal73/view?usp=share_link)